 Upload a GeoJSON fileedit

-Follow the instructions below to upload a GeoJSON data file, or try the end-to-end integrated example.
+Follow these instructions to upload a GeoJSON data file, or try the end-to-end integrated example.

-- Open Elastic Maps, and then click Add layer.
+- Open the menu, go to Maps, and then click Add layer.

 Click Uploaded GeoJSON.